cdcabrera/angular-modal/README.md

-# angular-modal
+# Angular Modal

-Really simple UI mdel, because well... it's a modal
+A really simple UI modal, because well, a modal shouldn't be complicated...